top of page

 2.5 Jobseeker visa application process

-If you meet the general requirements for a visa, you can apply for it at the embassy responsible for you.
-Which embassy is responsible for your application depends on where you live.
-For example, if you live in India, you can enter your district on the website of the German embassies in India to find out which embassy is responsible for your district .
+If you meet the general requirements for a visa, you can apply for a visa at the embassy responsible for you.
+Which embassy is responsible for your application depends on where you live (see our VISAGUARD guide to visa applications ).
+If you live in India, for example, you can enter your district on the website of the German embassies in India to find out which embassy is responsible for your district.

 2.6 Necessary documents Jobseeker Visa Germany